gonellcl1/705.603_claribelgonell/README.md

-# 705.603 - Creating AI Enabled Systems: Portfolio By Claribel Gonell
+# 705.603 - Creating AI Enabled Systems: Portfolio

 <!-- Improved compatibility of back to top link: See: https://github.com/othneildrew/Best-README-Template/pull/73 -->
 <a name="readme-top"></a>